ClementiGroup/LSDMap-DM-d-MD/README.md

 	cd cmake-build
 	cmake .. -DGMX_BUILD_OWN_FFTW=ON -DCMAKE_INSTALL_PREFIX=/path/to/local/directory -DGMX_GPU=OFF -DGMX_MPI=OFF

-  b) bind libdms.so to GROMACS
+   b. bind libdms.so to GROMACS
     First, find the location of the library libdms.so that was generated when installing lsdmap, it should be /path/to/site-packages/dmaps/kernel/libdms.so,
     where path/to/site-packages is the path to the python folder site-packages